Betsy Eby

-Betsy Eby (born April 3, 1967) is an American artist and musician.
+Elizabeth Kerry Eby (born April 3, 1967) is an American artist and musician.
 She lives and works in Columbus, Georgia, and Wheaton Island, Maine.

 Life

 Eby was born on April 3, 1967, in Seaside, Oregon.
 In 1972, her family moved to the suburbs of Portland, Oregon.
 Her father worked in the timber industry, while her mother worked in community college admissions.
 At the age of five, Eby began playing the piano and studying the traditional classical repertoire.
 She continues to study under master musicians.

 Eby earned her bachelor's degree in art history from the University of Oregon, with an emphasis on ancient Greek, Roman and Asian antiquities.
 In 1990 she moved to Seattle, Washington, where she lived and worked until 2013, In that year, she and her husband, American artist Bo Bartlett, moved to Columbus, Georgia.
 They now divide their time between Columbus, Georgia and Wheaton Island, Maine.
 In 2018, Eby and Bartlett opened the Bo Bartlett Center at Columbus State University.
 This interactive gallery space aims to engage nearby communities through arts programming.